SF-4351

 Enforcement Authority

 Attorney general enforcement only.
-The attorney general may bring a civil action to recover civil penalties.
-No private right of action is created by the statute.
+The attorney general may bring an action to recover civil penalties.
+No private right of action is created.
 Enforcement is agency-initiated.

 Penalties

 Civil penalty of not more than $25,000 for each violation.
-No private damages, injunctive relief, or attorney fee provisions.
+No private damages, injunctive relief, or attorney fees provisions.
 Penalties are recoverable only by the attorney general.

 Who Is Covered